 A complete diet will provide all the nutrients required for the correct functioning of our body’s.
 Nutrients consist of the main food groups we are familiar with, proteins, carbohydrates, fats, vitamins and minerals.
 In broad terms they are required for growth and energy, whereas vitamins and minerals are used for more specific functions for example vitamin A is required for good eye sight and calcium is needed for healthy teeth and bones.

 Despite the fact that nutrition in combination with physical exercise is one of the essential building blocks of a healthy body well into your old age, medical students today receive less than 24 hours of nutrition training on average.
 It’s no wonder that dietary and nutritional guidelines continue to miss the mark when it comes to advising the public on their nutrition.

-Is saturated fat your enemy?
-Do you eat low-fat or full fat?
+Consider these common scenarios that many of us will encounter: Is saturated fat your enemy?
+Should I eat low-fat or full-fat?
 What about artificial sweeteners, are they an ideal weight loss aid?